 In general, wine is not strong in the fat, spice or salt departments, but does involve acidity, bitterness and sweetness at varying levels.

-For more on tasting, read our beginner’s guide to wine tasting or our more detailed four-part series:
+For more on tasting, read our beginner’s guide to wine tasting or our more detailed, downloadable guide to wine tasting.

 As a rule, follow these guidelines: